irvinecodingclub/irvinecodingclub.github.io/join.md

 ---

 The Inspire Coding Club is currently accepting volunteering for
+ - Teaching courses
  - TAing for courses
- - Creating new courses/workshops/tournaments
+ - Creating new courses
- - Fundraisers (virtual and in-person)
- - Upgrading the website/adding new features
+ - Anything else your passion can lead you in!

 **Joining the ICC is simple: all you have to do is join the Discord server!
 Upon member verification, you will be considered a member of the ICC.**